elo-enterprises/lab-notebooks/printer/troubleshooting-issues.md

 ## Layer Shifts
 [Main Page - Troubleshooting Issues List](README.md#troubleshooting-issues)

-Layer shifts can happen for a few reasons, please check the following:
+Layer shifts were a serious early issue.
+Correspondence with Modix customer support yielded the following checklist:

 ### Y-axis
-* Make sure the belt on the Y-axis and on the Y motor is tightened and doesn't slip.
-See [01-15, Installing the Y Axis Timing Belt](system-assembly--repair.md#part-1--step-15-installing-the-y-axis-timing-belt).
+* Make sure the belt on the Y-axis and the belt on the Y motor are tightened and do not slip.
+See [Part 1 Step 14](system-assembly--repair.md#part-1--step-14-installing-the-motors) and [Part 1 Step 15](system-assembly--repair.md#part-1--step-15-installing-the-y-axis-timing-belt).
+* Make sure the wiring is not loose or torn both on the controller board and on the motor.
+See [Part 2 Step 01](system-assembly--repair.md#part-2--step-1-wiring-the-motors-and-end-stops).
+* Make sure that the driver has enough current.
+It should be no more than 1.1 V, as low as possible.
+The current can be increased by turning the Vref clockwise 1/4 turn at the time.
+See [Part 2 Step 01](system-assembly--repair.md#part-2--step-1-wiring-the-motors-and-end-stops).
+* Replace the stepper driver for the Y motor with one of the spares.
+See [Part 2 Step 01](system-assembly--repair.md#part-2--step-1-wiring-the-motors-and-end-stops).
+* Make sure that the fan on the electronics box is working and successfully cooling the stepper drivers.
+See [Part 2 Step 04](system-assembly--repair.md#part-2--step-4-installing-the-electronics-box-cover).
 * Reducing printing speed (40-50mm/s), traveling and acceleration will definitely help.
-Especially the first layer should be 50% or less than the main speed.
+The first layer is especially important and should be 50% or less than the main speed.
 * Make sure to set 'Z-hop' or 'vertical lift' in the slicer (lifting the nozzle when traveling).
-* Make sure that the fan on the electronics box is cooling the stepper drivers.
-* Make sure the wiring isn't loose or torn both on the controller board and on the motor.
-* Make sure that the driver has enough current, it should be no more than 1.1 V. But as low as possible.
-The current can be increased by turning the Vref clockwise 1/4 turn at the time.
-Attached is a photo on how to measure the current - (-) on the GND pin and (+) on the Vref.
-* Try to replace a stepper driver (the kit comes with spares).

 ### X-axis
 * Make sure the belts on the X-axis and on the X motor are tightened and don't slip.
 See [01-16, Installing the Timing Belt at the Back X Axis ](system-assembly--repair.md#part-1--step-16-installing-the-timing-belt-at-the-back-x-axis) and [01-17, Installing the Timing Belt at the Front X Axis](system-assembly--repair.md#part-1--step-17-installing-the-timing-belt-at-the-front-x-axis).